Pure Instinct

 Pure Instinct is the thirteenth studio album by the German hard rock band Scorpions, released in 1996.
-Reviewers criticized the album for having too many ballads and not enough hard rock or even rock.
+The album received mixed reviews from critics, with many criticizing it for having too many ballads and not enough hard rock songs.

 The cover art for this album, as with several earlier Scorpions albums, was replaced with an alternative cover for some releases due to the nudity on the original cover.
-This is the only Scorpions album on which session musician Curt Cress plays drums.
-The album has more ballads than non-ballads.
+This is the only Scorpions album that does not feature an official drummer, released following the departure of Herman Rarebell before the recording sessions.
+The band hired session musician Curt Cress as drummer for the album.
 The song "You and I" gained some popularity and was often played in Scorpions concerts.

 Track listing

+"Time Will Call Your Name" is 3:56 in length on European releases.